DavidGrey/game-theory_gunner/README.md

-*Tested on Ubuntu with Python 3.4 but should with older versions of Python on any Major OS*
+*Tested on Ubuntu with Python 3.4 but should with older versions of Python on any major OS*